cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_userseen.rst

 ..  warning::

-    This command *does not* take a contraining argument but acts on the *entire* mail store, removing *all* user seen state for all mailboxes and all users.
+    This command *does not* take a constraining argument but acts on the *entire* mail store, removing *all* user seen state for all mailboxes and all users.